davidkimai/Langtons-Emergence/README.md

 ## 3. The Resilient Spiral: An Unexpected Discovery

-The most extraordinary property I've observed in Langton's Ant – and the one that most directly connects to my research on language models – is what I've come to call "the resilient spiral."
+The most extraordinary property I've observed in Langton's Ant – and the one that most directly connects to my research on language models – is what I've come to call "the resilient spiral" – a unique spiral attractor state found in both systems emergent outputs.

 While experimenting with perturbations to the system, I noticed something remarkable that others have also documented: when obstacles are placed in the ant's path, it navigates around them and eventually returns to the highway pattern.
 As one [researcher noted](https://github.com/dwmkerr/langtonsant):